dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 WIP.
 The early testing on this looks good.
 A separate UPDATE with the detailed architectural design and code implemenation will be presented.
-The high level architecture presented in this UPDATE was adhered to through the design.
+The high level architecture presented in this UPDATE was adhered to throughout the design and formal code implementation.
+This will greatly impove the error tolerance and recoverablitliy of the command Plane1 type issues.
+This will resolve the difficult to resolve idempotency issue as well.

 **[Back to Latest milestone updates list](#latest-milestone-updates-in-this-readme)**